 WordPress (WP) is the most popular blogging platform.
-Latest updates have made it one of the most used tools for eCommerce shops, news and business websites.
+The latest updates have made it one of the most used tools for eCommerce shops, news, and business websites.

 This brings about a serious security issue that must be handled at various ends to keep the project alive.
 One of the things used to close up loopholes and enforce security on the CMS are plugins.
 Unfortunately, this comes with a plethora of other issues.

 I have been very curious about this.
 I wanted to know how WordPress bloggers handle the protection aspect of their WP site without the use of Plugins.

 I went about talking with some WordPress experts and users on a couple of issues related to the platform.
 One of the things I found easy is setting up a WordPress site.
 If you have issues at this point, you may want to check out this WordPress Installation guide by Freddy Muriuki.

 A lot of people find it quite easy to set up and manage WordPress sites.
 The interface is super user-friendly with absolutely no tech knowledge required to move forward, so you can even start your own dropshipping business, for example.

 However, some beginners I spoke with remain puzzled by the simple mentioning of the word.
 Susan Valez, an avid WordPress user, and blogger wrote this comprehensive guide for WordPress beginners you may want to check out.

 I have my own share of the story.
 But let’s drop it and read the minds of other WordPress users.
 I asked them how they protect their blogs without necessarily installing a plugin.
 Here is the exact question I put to them:

 “How do you protect your WordPress blog without the use of a plugin?”